1. Home

 “Some roads need to be looked at again as you switch from 20 mph to 30 mph and back in a short distance.
 There are also a few roads that still need to be marked.”
 Martyn, 35

-If you’re caught speeding in a 20 mph zone you could get pulled over by the police, fined £100 and get 3 penalty points.
+If you're exceeding the speed limit to a 'greater degree' in a 20 mph zone you could get pulled over by the police, get a speeding fine of £100 and get three penalty points.

 South Wales Police Assistant Chief Constable Mark Travis, said: